 How can I get into ICT?

-There are entry-level jobs for ICT at different ages, from apprenticeships for school leavers at 16, to opportunities for university graduates.
-Many people choose to study Computing at degree level before entering the jobs market, but there are excellent opportunities for school leavers too, including degree apprenticeships which allow you to earn while you learn.
+Many people choose to study computing at degree level.
+But there are excellent opportunities for school leavers too.
+Degree apprenticeships allow you to earn while you learn.

 There are lots of opportunities to study Computer Science, ICT and other courses in Further and Higher Education.
 Here are some local examples: